wakim/github-mvp/README.md

-# Search and detail of Users on Github using Kotlin, Dagger and RxAndroid
+# Using Github API using Kotlin, Dagger and RxAndroid

 ## Dependencies